Mathews2115/AutoDashBackEnd/readme.md

 3. For now force the 32bit version?
    1. `sudo apt install --no-install-recommends chromium-browser:armhf libwidevinecdm0  --assume-yes`
 * no idea what assume-yes does lol
+3. `sudo apt install wmctrl` *Only needed if you want dual monitors
-3. Now setup chromium with all the hardware enabled crap
+1. Now setup chromium with all the hardware enabled crap

 #### Setup chromium and all the needed flags for hardware accelerated kiosk mode
 1. `sudo nano /etc/xdg/openbox/autostart`